 In developing the necessary mastery of these areas, the student is expected to be attentive to the historical roots of counseling psychology, i.e., the study of individual differences, the vocational guidance movement and the mental health movement.
 Similarly, she or he is expected to be prepared for the probable future of counseling psychology in the areas of expertise represented by the faculty, especially the influence of social and cultural systems (home, family, workplace, and environment) on human development and change.

 In addition to core requirements, courses in specific and specialized areas of counseling psychology are available.
-Courses in the department are supplemented by appropriate offerings in other programs and departments at Teachers College and Columbia University.
+Courses in the department are supplemented by appropriate offerings in other Programs and Departments at Teachers College, and Columbia University.

-Please note that satisfactory performance in the program is defined as no incomplete grades and no courses in which the grade earned is lower than B. Academic dishonesty and unethical behavior may be grounds for immediate dismissal from the program (master’s or doctoral).
+Please note that satisfactory performance in the degree program is defined as no incomplete grades and no courses in which the grade earned is lower than B. Academic dishonesty and unethical behavior may be grounds for immediate dismissal from the program (master’s or doctoral).
 Specific information regarding curriculum requirements are contained in the Doctoral Student Handbook.
 In addition to coursework, a number of other academic experiences are required.

 Candidacy as a doctoral student expires after a certain number of years.
 Ph.D. candidates must complete all degree requirements within seven years of first entering the program (six years if they have an applicable master’s degree or 30 points of advanced standing prior to doctoral admission).

-Counseling Psychology students do not become official candidates for the degree of Doctor of Philosophy until they have passed 1) a College-Wide Psychology Research Methods Exam, and 2) a Program Comprehensive exam which includes both a written exam and the submission of a Research Competence project paper.
+Counseling Psychology students do not become official candidates for the degree of Doctor of Philosophy until they have passed: 1) a College-Wide Psychology Research Methods Exam, and 2) a Program Comprehensive exam which includes both a written exam and the submission of a Research Competence project paper.
 The written exam covers several areas in Counseling Psychology, including: (1) theoretical concepts; (2) core psychology course work; (3) clinical interventions; (4) assessment in career work and personal/social counseling; (5) professional issues such as ethics, professional trends, and developments in counseling psychology.
 Cultural issues will be infused into the content questions in the exam.
-In addition, they must satisfy all other requirements for certification prescribed by the Office of Doctoral Studies.
+In addition, they must satisfy all other requirements for certification prescribed by the Office of Doctoral Studies (ODS).
 Students who fail to take the certification examination at the appropriate point in their studies are subject to certain penalties.
-Also there are annual evaluations done annually to facilitate students’ timely completion of the Ph.D. degree (See Doctoral Student Handbook for more information).
+Also there are evaluations done annually to facilitate students’ timely completion of the Ph.D. degree (See Doctoral Student Handbook for more information).

 Practicum and Externship

 For most doctoral students, the completion of course requirements presents few problems.
 Successful completion of a dissertation is usually less easily managed.
 Unless carefully planned in advance, it can prove a difficult hurdle.
-Accordingly, the program has several built-in features designed to facilitate the formulation and successful execution of an acceptable dissertation proposal and assistance in completing the dissertation.
+Accordingly, the degree program has several built-in features designed to facilitate the formulation and successful execution of an acceptable dissertation proposal and assistance in completing the dissertation.
 These include the completion of a research competence project, the Dissertation Seminar course, and a Review of Research course.